webix-hub/docs/data/desktop/googlemap.md

 To make use of all the possibilities of the map, you should look up the [Google API Reference](https://developers.google.com/maps/documentation/javascript/reference).

-Webix GoogleMap is a datastore-based widget, so you can work with it as with a data widget.
+Webix GoogleMap is a datastore-based widget, so you can work with it as with any other data widget.

 ###Loading data